analyticalmeanderings/analyticalmeanderings.github.io/_posts/2022-01-12-imbalance.markdown

 To quantify and evaluate the precision-recall tradeoff, we develop indifference curves.
 Indifference curves show points of equal 'profit'.
 Specifically goal is to minimize our objective function, losses due to false_positives and false_negatives within the test set.
 The blue dots in the chart below show model runs for the undersampling algorithm.
 The black line is a quadratic regression through those model runs.
 The yellow to orange colored lines are our isoprofit curves.
 Yellow indicates the lowest losses from the model.
 The $5,000,000 isoprofit curve lies roughly tangential to the black line around recall = 0.7 and precision = 0.8.
 This means that "improvements" in recall do not result in more profitable models.
+## Quantifying the tradeoffs
+## Principle-agent problem

-Conclusions and Potential Next Steps
+# Conclusions and Potential Next Steps

 The undersampling and oversampling algorithms show the tradeoff between precision and recall.
 Balancing the classes improves the likelihood that bad loans are identified, however there is a significant increase in the number good loans that are mistakenly identified as bad loans.